 Rock up on a kangaroo and koala playground

 There’s more than enough room on Australia’s third largest island for sunbathing sea lions and a comfortable ratio of 12 kangaroos for every human living there.
 There are phenomenal places to stay and the animals here are as Australian as they come – we’re talking kangaroos, wallabies, koala and echidna (a platypus-hedgehog-anteater type hybrid).

 Follow humpback whales and their calves

 The world’s biggest sandy island, Fraser Island, is the kind of place where you soon get used to seeing dingoes trot along the beach and sugar gliders using their built-in capes to get to their next tree pit stop.
 The island also helps shelter the water around Hervey Bay, creating just the right conditions for humpbacks and their calves to return every year between August and October.
 Kingfisher Bay Resort’s three-night package includes a whale-watching cruise and 4x4 island tour.

 WHERE?
 Philip Island, Victoria

 Adventures in Melbourne might begin with art, coffee and culture, but the magic of Melbourne spills beyond the city limits.
 Day trips from here will take you to vineyard-laced valleys and rugged sandy beaches.
 Philip Island’s Penguin Parade is just a two-hour drive away, and is a must-do if you’re into wildlife.
 Every evening, hundreds of tiny penguins waddle up the beach to their sand dune burrows, returning home after a day at sea.
-It’s a heart-warming scene, and one of the many fantastic inclusions on the Philip Island Ultimate Eco Tour with Penguin Plus.
+It’s a heart-warming scene.

 Drive Australia’s devil island